DataDog/documentation/content/en/graphing/infrastructure/serverless.md

 {{< img src="graphing/infrastructure/serverless/traces2.png" alt="Traces" responsive="true">}}

 Datadog provides specially formatted serverless traces for readability and usability.
-Clicking on the span from another Lambda function creates a link to that function’s detail page so you can easily jump to another function that is part of the trace.
+Clicking on the span from another Lambda function creates a link to that function’s detail page, enabling you to jump to another function that is part of the trace.

 ### Logs

-All logs emitted from that function, and all functions it calls, are pulled into the function detail page as well.
+All logs emitted from a function, and all functions it calls, are pulled into the function detail page as well.
 Narrow down the timeframe of the page to a specific moment of interest to view the logs during a critical point in time.
 Click on the logs in the table to see the full log in more detail.

 {{< img src="graphing/infrastructure/serverless/logs.png" alt="logs" responsive="true">}}